Lilia Ignatova: Personal life

 After retiring, she appeared in a film musical Akatamus, directed by Gueorgui Duylguerov and performed onstage for the Theater 13, an innovative drama, music and dance Company led by Bonio Lungov.
 She later coached at the Levski club where she began her career.
-In 1999 she was one of four rhythmic gymnasts inducted into the FIG Hall of Fame.
-In 1993 she returned to her "second home", the LEVSKI Spartak gymnastics hall in Gerena to coach beginners.
+In 1993, she returned to her "second home", the LEVSKI Spartak gymnastics hall in Gerena to coach beginners.
+She gave birth to her daughter in early 1995.
+In 1999, she was one of four rhythmic gymnasts inducted into the FIG Hall of Fame.